1. Protein

 Despite the concern around how much protein vegans are getting, the people who ask about protein rarely know how much we need or how much is actually in different plant foods.
 There’s no shame in not knowing everything about nutrition; we aren’t born knowing such things, but it would seem reasonable to investigate a little before you criticise a particular diet or dole out nutritional advice.

 There is the concept of complete and incomplete proteins.
-The body produces most of the amino acids we need, however there are a number we need to get from our diet.
-A complete protein contains all of the necessary amino acids in it, and they include animal products but also soy, quinoa, amaranth and buckwheat.
-Then there are incomplete proteins, including other nuts, legumes and wholegrains.
-It was once thought that if you were eating incomplete proteins, it was necessary to combine them so that your meal formed a complete protein.
-The classic example would be eating beans and rice, which together form a complete or perfect protein.
-Current research says that the body is smart enough to do this on its own, and as long as you eat a variety of wholefoods you will be fine.
-Eating more quinoa won't hurt though!
+The body produces most of the amino acids we need; however, there are a number we need to get from our diet.
+An ingredient is considered a complete or perfect protein if it contains all of the necessary amino acids in it.
+Complete proteins include animal products but also soy, quinoa, amaranth, hemp, chia, and buckwheat.
+Then there are incomplete proteins, foods which contain a subset of the necessary amino acids, and good sources of these include nuts, legumes and wholegrains.
+It was once thought that if you were eating incomplete proteins, it was necessary to combine the right ones so that your meal would form a complete protein.
+The classic examples would be beans and rice, or bread and hummus, which together form a complete protein.
+Current research says that the body is smart enough to do this on its own, and as long as you eat a variety of whole foods, you will be fine.
+Eating more quinoa won't hurt, though!

-Many high-profile athletes, including Olympians, weightlifters and bodybuilders, follow a vegan diet.
-Clearly, these elite athletes are getting what their bodies need for peak performance.
-Nearly all of them will be consulting nutritional professionals to make sure their diets are meeting their specific needs.
-We can all emulate these elite athletes and eat healthier diets that are also kinder to animals and the planet.
+The proof of the ability to get protein on a vegan diet is in the fact that many high-profile athletes, including Olympians, weightlifters and bodybuilders, follow a vegan diet.
+Olympic gold medallist Carl Lewis changed to a vegan diet at 30, after which he achieved all of his personal bests, including setting the world record in the 100 metres of 9.86 seconds.
+Clearly, many elite athletes are getting what their bodies need for peak performance from a vegan diet.
+Nearly all of them also regularly consult nutritional professionals to make sure their diets meet their specific needs.
+We can all emulate these elite athletes and eat healthier diets that match our fitness goals while being kinder to animals and the planet.

 Sexual politics

 A hint as to where the protein question derives from is the gender of the people who usually ask about it.
 Many men obsess about their masculinity, which they relate to strength and muscle, and a single nutrient, protein.
 Protein, though, isn't the only thing required in the complex process of building muscle.
 We need enough calories to drive the growth process, fats to produce hormones, and carbohydrates to maintain energy levels.
-Still few people ask vegans if we are getting the right mix of healthy fats.
+Still, few people ask vegans if we are getting the right mix of healthy fats; it is almost always about protein.

 The masculine aspects of killing animals and eating meat have a long history in the human psyche.
-Most forager societies had gendered tendencies around the division of labour, with men taking on more of the hunting tasks, especially of larger animals.
-Men tend to be larger, stronger, and more expendable from an evolutionary perspective.
-Given that men focused more on this high-status task, it will come as little surprise that studies show that most diets in the Palaeolithic era were heavily plant-based.
+Most forager societies had gendered tendencies around the division of labour, with men taking on more hunting tasks, especially of larger animals.
+Men tend to be larger, stronger, and more expendable from an evolutionary perspective, so they were more suitable for dangerous tasks.
+Bringing in a large animal could give one status within the tribe, so while men focused more on this high-status task, it will come as little surprise that studies show that most diets in the Palaeolithic era were heavily plant-based.

 The association between masculinity and violent killing, like many of our evolutionary tendencies, has been ripe for exploitation by the marketing industry.
 There has been a sustained and well-funded marketing effort to tighten the association between masculinity and meat-eating.
-Typical of this were the high rotation advertisements on 1980s Australian television.
-The ad's focus is on a sports jersey-clad young boy, and it starts following him as he runs home.
-The scene then switches to a father reading a newspaper while seated at a table with the boy and his sister.
-The mother emerges from the kitchen with the burned, severed leg of some poor animal on a plate.
-There is no subtlety about the messaging here, or any thought to the diet of the women in the ad; the tagline is "Feed the man meat".
-Studies have shown that even female vegetarians view men who abstain from meat as more feminine (though they omit to mention whether the female vegetarians thought that was a good thing).
-There is inarguably a sexual politics of meat.
+Typical of this from my own childhood were the high-rotation meat industry advertisements on 1980s Australian television.
+The ad's focus was on a sports jersey-clad young boy.
+He runs into his family dining room, where his father reads a newspaper while sitting at the table with the boy's sister.
+The mother emerges from the kitchen with the burned, severed leg of an animal on a dish.
+There is no subtlety about the stereotypes or messaging here, or any thought to the diet of the women in the ad; the tagline is "Feed the man meat".
+These ads are reinforcing a widely held view in society.
+Studies have shown that even female vegetarians view men who abstain from meat as more feminine (though they omit to mention whether the women thought that was a good thing).
+There is inarguably a sexual politics to meat consumption.
 Masculinity is aligned with killing; the more toxic masculinity, the more it celebrates and reinforces this alignment.
-Instead of clinging to their toxic masculinity like a security blanket, if many men could free themselves of it, we could all progress a little faster to a better world for humans and animals.
-Women tend to eat less meat than men, the majority of vegans are women, and women generally hold more pro-social views.
+Women tend to eat less meat, the majority of vegans are women, and women generally hold more pro-social views.
+Instead of clinging to their masculine identity like a security blanket, if many men could free themselves of it, we would progress a little faster to a better world.
 It was those who tended to gather rather than hunt who had things right all along.

 Corporate propaganda